COVID-19 Updates: Protecting Albertans from the Omicron variant.

 - Water Wells

-If you want to be more informed about the construction, operation and maintenance of your water well prior to geophysical exploration occurring, the FAO highly recommends attending a workshop from the Working Well Program, which is a collaborative effort of Alberta Environment and Parks, Alberta Agriculture and Forestry, Alberta Health, the Water Well Drilling Association, and Alberta Health Services.
+If you want to be more informed about the construction, operation and maintenance of your water well prior to geophysical exploration occurring, the FAO highly recommends attending a workshop from the Working Well Program, which is a collaborative effort of Alberta Environment and Parks, Alberta Agriculture, Forestry and Rural Economic Development, Alberta Health, the Water Well Drilling Association, and Alberta Health Services.

 If there are concerns about the well's ability to withstand geophysical exploration, the landowner has the right to refuse entry.